Shane-Park/helloKotlin/README.md

 Catch up with Spring security online class with Kotlin (11.MAY.2022~)

 - 21 Hours Spring Security online lecture originally written in java
-- get used to Kotlin and learn spring-security at the same time
+- Goal: Getting used to Kotlin and learn spring-security at the same time
-- first time writting Kotlin code myself not following
+- First time writting Kotlin code myself not following someone
-- to help that will try to submit some easy leetcode questions with Kotlin